five23/kmath.js/README.md

-# kMath — fast JS digamma implementation
+# kmath.js — fast JS digamma implementation

 **kMath** is a small ES-module with practical, fast implementations for: